xpack/web-doxygen/website/docs/api/classes/dotgroupcollaboration.md

 <div class="doxyMemberDoc">

-<p>Declaration at line 32 of file <a href="/web-doxygen/docs/api/files/src/dotgroupcollaboration-h">dotgroupcollaboration.h</a>, definition at line 38 of file <a href="/web-doxygen/docs/api/files/src/dotgroupcollaboration-cpp">dotgroupcollaboration.cpp</a>.</p>
+Declaration at line 32 of file <a href="/web-doxygen/docs/api/files/src/dotgroupcollaboration-h">dotgroupcollaboration.h</a>, definition at line 38 of file <a href="/web-doxygen/docs/api/files/src/dotgroupcollaboration-cpp">dotgroupcollaboration.cpp</a>.

 <div class="doxyProgramListing">